chili-publish/grafx-documentation/docs/GraFx-Studio/guides/text-frame/index.md

 When "Up" is selected, you can also add "Down."

-To enable Autogrow, select at least one growth direction, or uncheck "Autogrow" to disable it.
+To enable Auto-grow, select at least one growth direction, or uncheck "Auto-grow" to disable it.

 Define the minimum and maximum frame size if needed.

+> Note: When the maximum height is reached, the text will overflow.

 ![screenshot](autogrow-min-max.png)

+!!! info "Rotation"
+    Auto-grow does not work for rotated frames.
+If auto-grow is enabled, anchoring for that direction is automatically set to a compatible mode.

 ### Appearance